IbrahimElk/team-07-chatter/README.md

 ### starting

 To start the server, enter `npm run Server`, followed by `.start` in a terminal.
+To close the server, enter `.exit`.

 To start a client, enter `npm run Client` in another terminal and follow the instruction in the terminal.

-First, you will be asked if you want to connect to a remote server.
+[comment]: <> (First, you will be asked if you want to connect to a remote server.
 If you choose not to connect, you can immediately log in or register; more information about this can be found in the section below.
 If you choose to connect to a remote server, you have to open a new terminal and enter `npx localtunnel --port 8080`.
 Then you have to enter the URL you receive in this terminal, in the client terminal.
-Afterward, you can continue to log in or register; more information about this can be found in the section below.
+Afterward, you can continue to log in or register; more information about this can be found in the section below.)

 ### functions